Liver cirrhosis is a serious disease.

 Liver cirrhosis is the severe scarring of the liver.

-It’s commonly caused by viral infections, from fatty liver resulting from obesity and chronic alcohol abuse.
+It’s commonly caused by viral infections, from fatty liver resulting from obesity, and from chronic alcohol abuse.

 A low-sodium, high-protein diet is recommended for liver cirrhosis to prevent or slow complications of the disease and to promote liver health.